sindresorhus/make-synchronous/readme.md

 The given function is executed in a subprocess, so you cannot use any variables/imports from outside the scope of the function.
 You can pass in arguments to the function.
 To import dependencies, use either `require(…)` or `await import(…)` in the function body.

-It uses the V8 serialization API transfer arguments, return values, errors between the subprocess and the current process.
+It uses the V8 serialization API to transfer arguments, return values, errors between the subprocess and the current process.
 It supports most values, but not functions and symbols.

 ## Related